miquelvir/dsa-2026/docs/PROBLEM.md

   - A plot comparing the latency to find connected streets by sequentially looking through the list (lab 3) compared to using the intersections map (lab 4), depending on the map size.
     - Experimentally determine the results by measuring multiple times your program's behaviour with different relevant scenarios in the same machine.
 Include your raw data in the report, besides the plot.
     - Explain the results.
-  - A plot comparing the latency to find a path between two points finding connected streets sequentially looking through the list compared to using the intersections map, depending on the map size.
+  - A plot comparing the latency to find a path between two points finding connected streets sequentially looking through the list compared to using the intersections map, depending on the map size (but keeping the same origin and destination).
     - Experimentally determine the results by measuring multiple times your program's behaviour with different relevant scenarios in the same machine.
 Include your raw data in the report, besides the plot.
     - Explain the results.
   - A plot comparing the latency to find a path between two points that are close in the map compared to two points that are very far in the map, for different distances.